 In these moments, many wish the day had 30 hours.
 However, having more time is often not the only solution.
 Frequently, it is the little things that already help to make work less stressful and more effective.
 Before starting work, it is important that we have our goals set for the day, so that we have the proper mindset while we are at it.
 Having a good night’s sleep is also very important.
 Some people tried to use Modafinil from BuyModafinilOnline to help them stay awake and focused during working hours and recharge earlier during the night.

 MMD, a leading technology company and brand license partner for Philips Monitors, gives advice on how to make your day more productive and use time efficiently:

 To regain a better overview on upcoming work and the necessary materials for it, it helps to clean up your desk – this also applies to your PC desktop.
 Next to moving unused files into a folder or the recycle bin, the right equipment also helps.
 On a monitor with a large format, multiple windows can be well-organised next to each other.
 This allows you to see more information at a glance, hence making better sense of complex information from multiple sources and helping complete tasks faster.
 For example the Philips BDM4065UC offers vast 40 inches – plenty of room to spread out.

-Moreover, one large display can replace a dual-monitor configuration which is today commonly used for data-intensive applications, e.g. in finance.
+Moreover, one large display can replace a dual-monitor configuration which is today commonly used for data-intensive applications, e.g. in finance software like the Free Invoice Creator system.
 A screen with 34 inches and a 21:9 ratio is equivalent in terms of information focus to two 24-inch screens, but with the advantage of occupying less space on the desk, saving power, and eliminating the distracting gap between two screens.
 By now, there are also such monitors which enable parallel viewing of two streams from separate devices, e.g. the Philips BDM3470UP.